Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Community foundation grants are sums of money that are distributed by local, state, or national foundations.

-These foundations are actually nonprofit entities and are run by the organization as a way to help other nonprofits receive funding.
+These foundations are actually nonprofit entities designed to provide other organizations with funding.

 Grants can be applied for and received annually.
 Some foundations have a rigorous application process, while others will award the grant amount to a nonprofit that they choose internally.